scalameta/metals/website/blog/2023-01-02-aluminium.md

 ([LaurenceWarne](https://github.com/LaurenceWarne)) Metals will now show lenses to run a single test case in case of all other editors.

+NOTE: While Metals detects test suites for most of existing testing frameworks, support for recognizing individual tests is more limited.
+Metals supports the current set of test frameworks when it comes to individual test discovery:

+- Junit
+- MUnit
+- Scalatest

 More details can be found in the
 [PR \#4569](https://github.com/scalameta/metals/pull/4569).